You Love Hedgehogs and Feel Like Having One. But, Do You Think It Could Be a Good Idea?

-Purchasing a hedgehog is not similar to buying common domesticated pets such as cats.
-They are more depended to of the owners.
+Purchasing a hedgehog is unlike buying common domesticated pets such as cats.
+They are more dependent on the owners.

 We think it is not our place to give you a raw price for them.
-This question is directed to their elements you will need to source to provide the best environment possible.
+This question concerns the elements you must source to provide the best environment possible.